Measuring impact strengthens the capacity of those closest to the learners

 Measuring the impact of a fallen tree

-But then again, if there’s no one around to – in the context of EdTech – measure its impact, it would be akin to a lost opportunity.
+But then again, if there’s no one around to, in the context of EdTech, measure the impact, it would be akin to a lost opportunity.
 Why?
-The capacity of other forms of life that are closest to the tree – teachers, pedagogical leaders, parents, and caregivers – cannot be effectively strengthened.
+The capacity of other forms of life that are closest to the tree—teachers, pedagogical leaders, parents, and caregivers—cannot be effectively strengthened.

 Related Posts